mvolkmann/blog/src/chess.md

      src="/blog/assets/chess-controlling-center.png?v={{pkg.version}}"
      title="controlling center">

+1. Castle before attacking.
+1. Don't push kingside pawns more than two ranks away from king.
+1. Don't take the queen out too early.
+1. Trade side pawns (files C and F) for center pawns (files D and E).
+1. Avoid doubling pawns unless doing so wins a piece.
 1. Look for potential attacks from opponent, especially ones that put you in check AND threaten other pieces.
 1. Count the number of pieces attacking and defending each square